Dasharo/docs/docs/kb/fwupd.md

 </details>
 <!-- markdownlint-enable MD013 -->

-On the end of the verbose output we can see the line
+At the end of the verbose output, we can see the line

 ```txt
 (fwupdmgr:4376): FuMain-DEBUG: 11:44:32.043: ignoring 204ce525ed4dbc468e789eb029f3627dd13d6cf4: System Firmware is not currently updatable: Device requires AC power to be connected